vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 ![Solution Folder view for Bot](./resources/assets/solutionExplorer.png)

 Are you missing anything?
-Now's a good time to check.
+Now's a good time to check that you have all of the files, but you can ignore any other errors (for now).

 ### Lab 1.5: Regex and Middleware